raganwald/raganwald.github.com/_posts/2016-09-25-vogeltronic-technology.md

 ### leo

 But a funny thing happened.
-Leo bought themselves a PC.
-I don't know the story behind it, they might have wanted to play with its "Flight Simulator," or maybe they thought they could run Unix on the Desktop.
+Leo bought an IBM-PC.
+I don't know the story behind it, maybe it was for playing with "Flight Simulator," or maybe there was a thought that a PC could support "Unix on the Desktop."
 But however it came to be, Leo had a PC and actually set it up in the office.

 It wasn't long before Leo was fooling around with writing software for the PC.
 Coffee break conversations began to include monologues from Leo about somebody called Philippe Kahn, and debates about the benefits of coding in C and assembler versus the UCSD p-system.
+Leo's regular work suffered, and it wasn't long before Leo was programming the PC full time.

-One day, the company founders decided that Leo simply had to get back to work, and they called them onto the carpet.
-They were nice people, so instead of chewing Leo out about their PC obsession, the founders decided to begin diplomatically by asking what the PC was doing to make LeMond money.
+One day, the company founders decided that Leo simply had to get back to work.
+They were nice people, so instead of chewing Leo out about the IBM-PC obsession, the founders decided to begin diplomatically by asking what the PC was doing to make LeMond money.

 "Ah!"
 Leo beamed, finally someone was listening.
 "I'll be right back!"

 Leo left the conference room and returned with the PC.
 Leo needed a few more trips, but after some fiddling the PC was set up in the conference room and everyone was clustered around the 12-inch colour display.

-Leo booted everything up and then typed the magic incantation: `LeMond.exe`.
+Leo booted everything up and then typed the magic incantation: `lemond.exe`.

 With much squeaking and grinding, the PC laboriously booted...
 A programming editor!